mastodon/documentation/content/en/spec/microformats.md

 #### `h-feed` {#h-feed}

 Represents a stream of entries.
-Attached to a profile's toots.
+Attached to a profile's statuses.
 Also attached to the parent thread within detailed status views.

 #### `h-entry` {#h-entry}